zacharyy/GraphicsGroupProjects/PA8/README.md

 ```

 ## Building and Running
 This project was built and run using cmake in Linux/Ubuntu.
-To run the application using the buddha file, enter the following in the PA6 directory:
+To run the application enter the following in the PA8 directory:

 mkdir build
 cd build